 BKSB is a validated diagnostic tool that is aligned to the Australian Core Skills Framework (ACSF).
 The ACSF provides a level that is nationally recognised, and aligns with the minimum literacy and numeracy standards in NSW for school leavers.
 BKSB is utilised weekly within the maths and English programs to further develop the basic skills through an individualised program based on need.

 All Year 9 students are invited to participate in the NAPLAN testing.
-In 2019, we had 2 students complete full or partial NAPLAN testing.
 Many parents chose to opt out of NAPLAN testing where possible.

 Rhythm, Routine and Ritual